ErvinCaraval/backend-v1/promt.new.md

 - **Location:** `.github/workflows/test.yml` (CI/CD workflow)
 - **AI Prompt:**
   ```
 You are a Senior DevOps Engineer and QA Automation Architect.
-Given the backend-v1 project, design and implement a GitHub Actions CI/CD workflow that achieves:
+For the backend-v1 project, design and implement a GitHub Actions CI/CD workflow that:

-  - Intelligent installation and caching of dependencies (npm, node_modules, testing/linting tools).
+- Installs and caches all required dependencies (npm, node_modules, testing tools) efficiently.
-  - Parallel execution of linters, unit, integration, security, and load tests, with detailed reporting.
-  - Automatic generation, validation, and publication of coverage reports (HTML/JSON), logs, and artifacts for every run.
+- Executes unit and integration tests, and generates coverage reports (HTML/JSON) for every run.
-  - Strict validation of global and per-file coverage (≥95%), with automatic warnings and failures if not met.
+- Strictly validates global coverage (≥95%) and publishes coverage and log artifacts.
-  - Support for Node.js version matrices (at least 2 LTS and latest stable).
+- Supports a Node.js version matrix (at least two LTS and latest stable).
-  - Automatic notifications to Slack, email, or Discord on failures, warnings, or low coverage.
-  - Execution of chaos and resilience simulation scripts, with reporting of results.
+- Runs dependency and secret scanning for enhanced security.
-  - Automatic cleanup and rotation of old artifacts and logs.
+- Automatically cleans up old artifacts and logs, retaining only the last 14 days.
-  - Enhanced security: dependency scanning, secret management, and protection against common attacks.
-  - Embedded documentation and comments for every step, variable, and condition.
+- Embeds clear documentation and comments for every step, variable, and condition.
-  - Idempotence, atomicity, and safe rollback on failures.
+- Ensures idempotence, atomicity, and safe rollback on failures.
-  - Optimization for speed, resource usage, and maintainability.
+- Optimizes for speed, resource usage, and maintainability.
+- Only includes steps and scripts that are actually present in the project; do not invent or assume functionality.

 Output: The optimized workflow file, with comments and a brief justification for each improvement implemented.

   ```
 # Technical Complexity Analysis (English)